Maumasi/URL_Shortener/README.md

 </br>

 ### Patches
-Lower level patch concerns such as mis-spelled words can be edited on the master branch.
-If many patch fixes are being made to the code functionality such as changing variable naming conventions then a feature brach should be created for that patch named after that patch such as *patch_1.1.2*.
+Patch concerns fixes only.
+Lower level patches such as mis-spelled words can be edited on the master branch.
+If many patch fixes are being made to the code functionality such as changing variable naming conventions then a feature brach should be created for that patch and that branch should be named after that patch such as *patch_1.1.2*.
 Follow the instructions below to create a feature branch for such a patch.
 </br>

 Create a new feature branch called patch_1.1.2: